Selection and classification of goods and services

 You do not pay for each product/service you choose, but for each class the product is included in.

-You cannot add more products after you have submitted the application.
-Therefore, think carefully about which products you will use the trademark on now and in the future.
-If you later need more products, you can submit a new application which will be processed in the usual way.
+You cannot add more products after you have filed the application.
+Therefore, think carefully about which products you will use the trademark on, now and in the future.
+If you later need more products, you can file a new application which will be processed in the usual way.

 In NIPO's product selector, you will find both broad and narrower terms, so it can be difficult to choose.
 You are welcome to choose broad terms such as "clothing" rather than writing "trousers".
 This is because you can possibly narrow down the product list during the application process if you need to.

-If the NIPO finds that your trademark lacks distinctive features for some of the products or that an older registration can be confused with your brand, you can still get a registration in some cases if you limit the product list.
+If NIPO finds that your trademark lacks distinctiveness for some of the products or that there is likelihood of confusion between your mark and an older registration, you can still get a registration in some cases if you limit the product list.

-In the product selector, the NIPO has marked which terms are accepted by most countries (the Nice classification), the EU trade mark authority EUIPO and each of the EU countries (called HDB), and through the international registration scheme known as the Madrid system.
+In the product selector, NIPO has marked which terms are accepted by most countries (the Nice classification), the EU trade mark authority EUIPO and each of the EU countries (called HDB), and through the international registration agreement known as the Madrid system.

 Some countries, including the USA, have a number of additional requirements and always require more detailed specification of the products.